 NBMAA’s Pop-Up Bars | August 3rd, August 10th, August 17th & August 24th, New Britain Museum of American Art

 The NBMAA is hosting a summer Pop-up Bar!
 Patrons ages 21+ can sip on refreshingly cold beer, wine, and cocktails.
+Royal CBD, this year’s event sponsor, will be providing their award winning CBD oil to be used in the cocktails – so if you’ve never tried cannabidiol before, you’re in for a treat!
 Visit our cultural calendar to get more information on the Pop-Up Bars’ weekly themes!

 Taste of the Caribbean & Jerk Festival | August 5th, Mortenson Riverfront Plaza

 The Taste of the Caribbean & Jerk Festival brings authentic Caribbean cuisine, cool island beverages, spectacular costumes and dance, and island rhythms to Mortensen Riverfront Plaza.
 Enjoy a full day of music, children’s activities and huge selection of food vendors.
 Rain Date: Sunday, August 6th.
 Don’t forget to share your photos using #summerinhartford and we’ll repost!
 Click here to get more festival details!

 Paint Night in the Courtyard | August 9th & August 23rd, Shoppes at Farmington Valley